-trigger preterm labor.
+A: The topic of orgasm during pregnancy is actually quite controversial and in the past, it was thought that orgasms could trigger preterm labor.
 This is not true anymore.
-Many studies have shown that a female orgasm does not induce labor, either preterm or term.
+Many studies have shown that an orgasm does not induce labor, either preterm or term.

 There are many different myths and theories about orgasms during pregnancy, so you may be worried about whether or not it is safe to orgasm at all.